The line closed on 5th December 1966. Bacup engine shed originally stood in the place that you can now see the cattle docks on the right in

 the road we know today.

-second track from Waterfoot to Bacup which of course meant the need to excavate another tunnel
+a second track from Waterfoot to Bacup which of course meant the need to excavate another

-at the Thrutch and at Stubylee the tunnel at Stubylee was approximately 144 yards long.
-The line
+tunnel at the Thrutch and at Stubylee the tunnel at Stubylee was approximately 144 yards long.

-opened in 1880 with travell from Bacup to Bury taking approximately 32 to 34 minutes and a
+The line opened in 1880 with travell from Bacup to Bury taking approximately 32 to 34 minutes

-minute or two longer was added for journeys from Bury to Bacup to compensate for the gradients.
+and a minute or two longer was added for journeys from Bury to Bacup to compensate for the

-Trains made a shorter trip to Ramsbottom every evening returning at 6.37pm.There was also a
+gradients.
+Trains made a shorter trip to Ramsbottom every evening returning at 6.37pm.There

-through train from Bolton to Bacup each day leaving Bolton at 9.00am and due into Bacup at
+was also a through train from Bolton to Bacup each day leaving Bolton at 9.00am and due into

-9.48am,travelling via Radcliffe but with no corresponding service in the reverse direction..
-On
+Bacup at 9.48am,travelling via Radcliffe but with no corresponding service in the reverse

-Sundays there were four steam trains in each direction Bacup, Bury through to Manchester and
+direction..
+On Sundays there were four steam trains in each direction Bacup, Bury through to

-Manchester, Bury through to Bacup.
-Trains for Bacup from Rochdale usually departed from the
+Manchester and Manchester, Bury through to Bacup.
+Trains for Bacup from Rochdale usually

 Travelling through to Wardelworth, from there the line became single.
 Passing over the viaduct at Healey Dell the train arrived at the one